ChiefDojer/telegram-bot-base/prd.md

 * **ID**: GH-009
 * **Description**: As a developer, I want to deploy the bot using Docker so that I have a consistent runtime environment.
 * **Acceptance criteria**:
-  * I can build a Docker image with `docker build`
+  * I can build a Docker image named 'telegram-bot' with `docker build`
-  * I can run the container with `docker run --env-file .env`
+  * I can run the container named 'telegram-bot-base' with docker run
   * I can use docker-compose for simplified deployment
+  * The service is named 'telegram-bot' in docker-compose.yml
-  * The container restarts automatically on failure
+  * The container restarts automatically on failure (unless-stopped)
   * Logs are rotated to prevent disk space issues
-  * I can view logs with `docker logs` command
+  * I can view logs with `docker logs telegram-bot-base` or `docker compose logs telegram-bot`
   * Environment variables are loaded from .env file
+  * I can manage only this service without affecting other containers

 ### 10.10.
 Automatic deployment via CI/CD